Mystic - East Eagle - Chelsea Reliability Project

 First, please know that Eversource takes every safety precaution while working in local communities, and that all people working on the construction project carry identification.
 The project work will not interrupt electric service to homes or businesses.

 Eversource is committed to updating neighbors, businesses and all community members about project activities, especially during construction.
 Please keep in mind that the construction schedule may change due to weather or other unexpected circumstances.

 Week of September 27, 2021:

 - Eversource crews will be working at substation located off Alford Street conducting upgrades.
 This work will be contained within the fence line.

-- There will be no work in Everett the week of June 14, 2021.
+- There will be no work in Everett this week.

 Before starting construction in a community, we host public open houses to give local residents and business owners an opportunity to learn more about the project and ask questions of our subject matter experts.

 2019 - 2020 Open Houses

 The East Eagle Substation information session was held on February 5, 2019.
 Following the information session, the Energy Facilities Siting Board held a public comment hearing.
 Additionally, the East Eagle Substation Aesthetic Open House was held on January 14, 2020.